cjhoward/uephem/README.md

 μephem is a tiny ephemeris utility capable of generating orbital state vectors for the major bodies in our solar system.
 The μephem source is a single C-file with a few hundred lines of code, making it easily ported to other languages or modified to run on embedded systems.

-## Prerequisites
+## Usage

+	uephem <file> <item> <t0> [<t1> <resolution>]

-A JPL Planetary and Lunar Ephemerides binary ephemeris file is required.
+`file` must be a JPL Planetary and Lunar Ephemerides binary ephemeris file.
 For an overview of the available ephemerides, see <https://ssd.jpl.nasa.gov/planets/eph_export.html>.
 Little-endian ephemeris files can be downloaded from <ftp://ssd.jpl.nasa.gov/pub/eph/planets/Linux>.
 Big-endian ephemeris files can be downloaded from <ftp://ssd.jpl.nasa.gov/pub/eph/planets/SunOS>. μephem is capable of reading both little and big-endian files, regardless of the host endianness. `.bsp` ephemeris files are **not** supported.

-## Usage

-	uephem <file> <item ID> <t0> [<t1> <resolution>]
+`item` is the ID number of an ephemeris item to evaluate.
+See [the table below](#items) for more details.

+`t0` and `t1` are the start and end Julian dates. e.g. `2451545.0` corresponds to the J2000.0 epoch.

+`resolution` is the number of time points to evaluate between `t0` and `t1`.

 ### Items